By Matt Jenson

 Great drumming and groove legacies have been bequeathed to us from around the globe, but those that influence my favorite music come from the African diaspora.
 Don’t ask how a kid like me growing up in a tiny town in rural New Hampshire got so bitten by jazz, blues, reggae and Afro-Cuban music, but the bite was deep.
 After teaching and performing these musical styles for many years, I came across a little rhythm called “the bubble” that perhaps ties them together—at least from a keyboard player’s perspective.

 This technique is distinctly Jamaican and defines sounds in the roots reggae style.
 The rhythm comes directly from the pre-reggae style known as ska, where the keyboard, guitar, and sometimes horns play the upbeats, heavily accented (see example 1).
 Circa 1968, reggae came along and literally cut ska in half and put those upbeats in a subordinate but important position in the left hand on the Hammond B3 organ.
-This is the bubble: a low-pitched tone (often played with only the B3’s left-most drawbar activated) that is felt more than heard.
+This is the bubble: a low-pitched tone (often played with only the B3’s third drawbar from the left, the 8’ drawbar, activated) that is felt more than heard.
 Without it, the groove is hollow.
 The right hand joins the mix by accenting the “chop” or “skank” on organ or piano doubling the guitar on beats 2 and 4 (see example 2).
 The bubble helps define whether a reggae tune is played with a straight-eighth note or swing-eighth shuffle feel.

 I have not been able to find explanation of how the bubble came to describe this musical technique and rhythm, but it has inspired a Jamaican dance move for women where only the hips and belly are engaged, with no shortage of sexual nuance!

-Examples of Bob Marley’s use of the bubble-- Bob Marley and the Skatallites playing “Simmer Down” with a ska groove:
+Examples of Bob Marley’s use of the bubble: Bob Marley and the Skatallites playing “Simmer Down” with a ska groove:

 Marley’s “Real Situation” features a slower reggae groove with swing-eighth notes: